quicwg/base-drafts/draft-ietf-quic-transport.md

 Receiving a packet from a new peer address containing a non-probing frame indicates that the peer has migrated to that address.

-If the recipient permits the migration, an endpoint MUST send subsequent packets to the new peer address and MUST initiate path validation ({{migrate-validate}}) to verify the peer's ownership of the address if validation is not already underway.
+If the recipient permits the migration, it MUST send subsequent packets to the new peer address and MUST initiate path validation ({{migrate-validate}}) to verify the peer's ownership of the address if validation is not already underway.